goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 In the world there are some services that cannot stop, such as banks, social services, hospitals, youtube xD.
 In context of IT operations, the term High Availability refers to a system that is designed to avoid loss of service.

-To achive this we need
+To achive this we need to:

 - Eliminate single points of failure. we can do this by adding redundancy.